HakaiInstitute/jsp-data/README.md

 # jsp-data

 Welcome to [Hakai Institute](www.hakai.org) Juvenile Salmon Program data repository.
+This repository corresponds to the metadata record located at http://dx.doi.org/10.21966/1.566666

 # What's in the repository?